The American Academy of Pediatrics recommends human breastmilk as the sole source of nutrition for a baby's first 6 months, and continued

 Relactation works best if you either gave birth fairly recently (particularly if your child is less than three months old) or if your milk supply has been low or nonexistent for only a short period of time.
 While doctors may prescribe such drugs as metoclopramide to adoptive mothers who have not previously breastfed or to women attempting to relactate, the baby's frequent suckling and other forms of nipple stimulation, such as an electric breast pump, are critical to establishing or reestablishing milk supply.

-If you are attempting to relactate, nurse your baby frequently, whenever he shows such hunger cues as a pursed mouth, sucking motions, or increased activity or alertness.
-You may need to nurse eight to ten or even more times per day, with two or more night feedings, for about fifteen to twenty minutes per session.
-If your baby is not eager to nurse as you are building your milk supply, provide him with positive reinforcement by using a nursing supplementer to provide formula or expressed or donor human milk.
+If you are attempting to relactate, nurse your baby frequently, whenever they show signs of hunger.
+Hunger cues may include a pursed mouth, sucking motions, or increased activity or alertness.
+You may need to nurse 8 to 10 or even more times per day, with 2 or more night feedings, for about 15 to 20 minutes per session.
+If your baby is not eager to nurse as you are building your milk supply, provide them with positive reinforcement by using a nursing supplementer to provide formula or expressed or donor human milk.
 You should also stimulate your breasts with breast massage and a good-quality breast pump.

 Relactation does not always mean a return to exclusive breastfeeding.
-Since your milk production may well be lower than it was originally, you may need to supplement your baby's nutritional intake with formula, with breast milk from a donor milk bank, or with solid foods if he is older than six months.
-Meanwhile, it is crucial to monitor his weight gain and other signs that he is getting adequate calories and nutrition.
-Be sure that your pediatrician or family physician is aware of your breastfeeding situation and bring your child in for checkups as requested.
+Since your milk production may well be lower than it was originally, you may need to supplement your baby's nutritional intake with formula, with breast milk from a donor milk bank and with solid foods if they are older than 6 months.
+Meanwhile, it is crucial to monitor their weight gain and other signs that they are getting adequate calories and nutrition.